spiral/docs/security/rbac.md

 }
 ```

-> The role-rule-permission association will be explained in details down below.
+> The role-rule-permission association will be explained in detail down below.

-Once the bootloader is activated you can use the `Spiral\Core\GuardInterface` to check the access to the specific permissions,
+Once the Bootloader is activated, you can use the `Spiral\Core\GuardInterface` to check the access to the specific permissions,
-the guard will resolve active actor automatically via active scope using `Spiral\Security\GuardScope`.
+the guard will resolve active Actor automatically via dynamic scope using `Spiral\Security\GuardScope`.
 The interface
-provides the method `allows` which we can use to check if the actor has the access to the specific permission:
+provides the method `allows` which we can use to check if the Actor has access to the specific permission:

 ```php
 namespace App\Controller;